 In 1995, Parrish moved back to the Central Coast to grow Cabernet Sauvignon closer to where his grandfather had planted the original vineyard.
 Parrish purchased 40 acres in Creston and made his first vintage of estate Cabernet Sauvignon in 2004.
-He opened a tasting room in downtown Paso Robles in 2011 and planted 80 more acres in Templeton and 30 acres in Adelaida.
+He opened a tasting room in downtown Paso Robles in 2011 and planted 80 more acres in Templeton (sold in 2022) and 30 acres in Adelaida.

 Today, the Adelaida vineyard surrounds the state-of-the-art winery and the estate tasting room that has been described as an experience destination in Paso Robles wine country.
 The tasting room has a “California Southern charm” that is designed to make guests immediately feel at home and welcomed with indoor and outdoor seating.
 The tasting room was designed after Parrish’s home on the original Creston vineyard.